 What We Like

 Some of the features that significantly caught our attention include its:

 - Design: The stylish and casual design looks excellent and completely different from the conventional walking shoes.
 That helps make the shoe applicable to a wider variety of occasions while still offering fantastic walking benefits.

-- Special cushioning: The midsole Resalyte cushioning helps increase shock absorption, which in turn reduces the impact on your joints, allowing you to walk for longer periods without developing any aches or pains.
+- Special cushioning: The midsole Resalyte cushioning helps increase shock absorption, which in turn reduces the impact on your joints, allowing you to walk for more extended periods without developing any aches or pains.

 - Synthetic material: The most common points for scuffs and holes are on the tips of the shoes.
 Since the Go Walk is made of a synthetic material rather than continuing with the fabric, the shoes would be usable for a longer period.

 - Pull tab: Having a pull tab on the back of the shoe is extremely important in the overall convenience of a slip-on shoe.
 It also helps prevent your finger from getting caught or your foot grinding against the collar to get in.

 Some minor issues in the design that we’ve found are: